Kong/docs.konghq.com/app/_hub/kong-inc/mocking/_index.md

 ### X-Kong-Mocking-Example-Id

-The `X-Kong-Mocking-Example-Id` header tells the plugin which response example should be used when the endpoint has multiple examples for a single status code.
+The `X-Kong-Mocking-Example-Id` header tells the plugin which response example is used when the endpoint has multiple examples for a single status code.

 OpenAPI 3.0 allows you to define multiple examples in a single MIME type.
-Here is an example that has two candidate examples, `Jessica` and `Ron`.
+The following example has two candidate examples: `Hao` and `Sasha`.

 ```yaml
 paths: